Byron Bay

 Byron Bay displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Byron Bay, as evaluated at the latest Census, comprised 56.4% houses and 43.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Byron Bay was at 36.7%, with the remainder of dwellings either mortgaged (21.3%) or rented (42.0%).
-The median monthly mortgage repayment in Byron Bay was $2,167, while the median weekly rent figure was recorded at $600.
-Nationally, Byron Bay's mortgage repayments are significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Dwelling structure in Byron Bay, as evaluated at the latest Census held on 28 August 2016, comprised 56.4% houses and 43.6% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This compares to Regional NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
+Home ownership in Byron Bay was at 36.7%, with the remaining dwellings either mortgaged (21.3%) or rented (42.0%).
+The median monthly mortgage repayment in Byron Bay as of July 2021 was $2,167, while the median weekly rent figure was recorded at $600 for the same period.
+Nationally, Byron Bay's median monthly mortgage repayments are significantly higher than the Australian average of $1,863 reported in June 2021, and rents are substantially above the national figure of $375 for the same month.

 Frequently Asked Questions - Housing